 What is Heritage?

-On the correct use of the words "Maya" and "Mayan"
+Learn the correct use of the words "Maya" and "Mayan"

 OSEA Ethnography Programs Require Spanish Proficiency